Report: Train going 40 mph at time of conductor’s fatal fall

 The report did not include the conductor’s name.
 Local police previously said the conductor was a 26-year-old Massachusetts woman.
 She was pronounced dead at the scene.

-NTSB investigatators will now will focus on operating rules of the railroad, the mechanical condition of the train, and internal and external oversight of the Amtrak system, the report said.
+NTSB investigators will now will focus on operating rules of the railroad, the mechanical condition of the train, and internal and external oversight of the Amtrak system, the report said.